Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.

 Photograph by Stefania Rosini

-Brody and Bell had worked together briefly on the series House of Lies, shooting “an intimate scene that [Adam] affectionately refers to as our threesome because I was seven months pregnant and hiding it,” Bell recalls.
-But there was no guarantee that the pair would creatively connect when it came to playing Noah and Joanne.
+Brody and Bell had worked together before on the series House of Lies, but there was no guarantee that the pair would creatively connect when it came to playing Noah and Joanne.
 “It was an open question truly to both of us how well it would work,” says Brody.

-But neither needed to worry with Foster’s compelling script and the central couple she created for them to bring to life.
+But neither needed to worry thanks to Foster’s compelling vision and the central couple she created for them.
 “The tracks were laid very nicely for you to care about these characters and want them to be together,” says Brody.

-Bell says their appreciation for one another as performers added to their onscreen chemistry.
-“When you’re acting with Adam, it’s almost as if the lines weren’t scripted,” Bell says.
+Bell notes that their appreciation for one another as performers added to their onscreen chemistry.
+“When you’re acting with Adam, it’s almost as if the lines weren’t scripted,” she says.
 “You’re just talking to someone.
 He’s so natural.”
 Brody similarly raves: “Kristen’s a phenomenal talent.
 She’s so funny but also a flawless dramatic actress.
 She’s just a wonderful dance partner.”

 Underpinning Bell and Brody’s partnership was a knockout supporting cast, including Justine Lupe (Succession), Timothy Simons (Veep), and Jackie Tohn (GLOW).
 “This cast got really close quickly because everyone is lovely,” Bell says.
 “There’s no other way to describe it.”
 As Joanne’s sister Morgan, Lupe is Bell’s copilot in podcasting and a for-better-or-for-worse sounding board for every relationship challenge that comes her way.
 Their familial connection carries offscreen.
 “I fell so madly and deeply in love with Justine as a little sister,” Bell says.
 “I am so grateful the show brought me into her life.”